BlueQuartzSoftware/simplnx/docs/Code_Style_Guide.md

 # Code Style Guide

-This is the style guide for the COMPLEX library.
+This is the style guide for the SIMPLNX library.
 When contributing sources to the simplnx repository we ask that all contributions follow this style guide.
 These general rules have been developed over the years in an effort to allow efficient coding practices.

 ## Source Code Line Endings